Wisconsin's 23rd Assembly district

-The 23rd Assembly District of Wisconsin is one of 99 districts in the Wisconsin State Assembly.
-Located in southeastern Wisconsin, the district comprises part of northeast Milwaukee County and southeast Ozaukee County.
-It includes the villages of Whitefish Bay, Fox Point, and Bayside in Milwaukee County, as well as Grafton, Thiensville, and part of Mequon in Ozaukee County.
+The 23rd Assembly district of Wisconsin is one of 99 districts in the Wisconsin State Assembly.
+Located in southeastern Wisconsin, the district comprises parts of northeast Milwaukee County and southeast Ozaukee County.
+It includes the villages of Bayside, Fox Point, River Hills, Thiensville, and Whitefish Bay, and most of the village of Brown Deer and the eastern half of the city of Mequon.
 The district is represented by Democrat Deb Andraca, since January 2021.
+As currently drawn, the district is the wealthiest state assembly district in the state.

 The 23rd Assembly district is located within Wisconsin's 8th Senate district, along with the 22nd and 24th Assembly districts.